karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

   - Add the following content to the `Dockerfile`:

     ```Dockerfile
-    # Use the amazoncorretto base image
+    # Use the amazoncorretto:21-alpine3.19-full base image
     FROM amazoncorretto:21-alpine3.19-full

     # Set the working directory inside the container